Grief Counseling Program Article on Grief That Kills

 “Students may choose to experiment with alcohol and other drugs for a variety of reasons while in college, and sometimes there are adverse outcomes.
 At times, you may notice a student exhibiting behavior that is concerning.
 Below are some examples of concerning behavior around student substance use and tips on how you can help.”

-To learn more about helping others face grief in the wake of tragedy please review our Grief Counseling Training and see if it matches your academic and professional needs
+Please also review our Substance Abuse Counseling Certification and see if it matches your academic and professional needs.